pulumi/pulumi-lsp/README.md

 ### VS Code

 Because [VS Code](https://code.visualstudio.com) is the most common editor, I used it for initial testing.
-So far, I launch the VS Code plugin by opening `client/src/extension.ts` in VS Code and hitting F5.
+Running `make install vscode-client` will install the server on your path and build a `.vsix` file.
+Running `code ${PATH_TO_VSIX}` will install the extension.
+See [the docs](https://vscode-docs.readthedocs.io/en/stable/extensions/install-extension/) for details.

 ### Emacs

 `pulumi-yaml.el` provides a major mode for editing Pulumi YAML which should be auto-invoked on relevant documents.
 It also associates a LSP server [emacs-lsp](https://emacs-lsp.github.io/lsp-mode/) which can be launched the usual way: `M-x lsp`.
+Run `make install emacs-client` to install the server in `$GOPATH/bin`.
+A `pulumi-yaml.elc` fill will be generated in `client/emacs`.